You are here

 Safe Schools/Healthy Students

 In 1999, the U.S. Departments of Education, Health and Human Services, and Justice embarked on a unique and unprecedented collaboration, creating the Safe Schools/Healthy Students Initiative (SS/HS) in response to rising concerns about youth violence, substance abuse and school safety.
 This Federal grant recognizes that violence among young people is caused by a multitude of factors—including early childhood, family life, mental health, and substance abuse issues—and that no single action can be counted on to prevent it.
 As such, the Safe Schools/Healthy Students Initiative takes a comprehensive approach, drawing on the best practices and the latest thinking in education, justice, social services, and mental health to help communities take action.
-To date, SS/HS has provided services to over 13 million youth and more than $2 billion in funding and other resources to 386 communities in all 50 states across the Nation.

 SS/HS states and communities use the SS/HS framework to plan their work.
 Built upon the latest research and literature on violence prevention and behavioral health, the Framework provides a structure that can help replicate the success of the SS/HS model.
 For more details about the SS/HS Framework and how it can be used to assist communities engaged in this work, click here.